sm-creative-crazy4code/lottery_contract/READme.md

 ### ABOUT PROJECT

-Thid project s the backend of a decentralized lottery app smart contract connect to a front end cereated using html ,css,js,bootstap
+Thid project s the backend of a decentralized lottery app smart contract connect to a front end created using html ,css,js,bootstap
 More than one kind of wallet provider can be connected. here players are allowed to fund there lottery smart contract with ethers